vignettes/technicalities.Rmd

 Users that prefer fitting proxy-climate responses from their own

-calibration data instead of the proposed gbif4crest dataset
+calibration data instead of the ones proposed in the gbif4crest

-specific structure presented in Table 2.
-The first two
+the specific structure presented in Table 4.
+The first

-columns should contain species names (or any unique identifiers) and the
+two columns should contain species names (or any unique identifiers) and

-corresponding proxy name, respectively.
+the corresponding taxa name, respectively.
 If more than one species

-following two columns contain the coordinates of the species occurrence
+The following two columns contain the coordinates of the species

-data.
-Finally, the last columns contain the climate values to be
+occurrence data.
+Finally, the last columns contain the climate values to

 can be